dirk-kappel/certifications/aws-ai-practitioner/Domain_1: Fundamentals of AI and ML/Task_1.2: Pratical use cases for AI.md

 ## Recognize applications where AI/ML can provide value (for example, assist human decision making, solution scalability, automation).
+**Assist Human Decision-Making: AI/ML models analyze large datasets, identify patterns, and provide actionable insights, enhancing decision-making in fields like healthcare, finance, and supply chain management.

+**Solution Scalability**: ML algorithms enable businesses to scale solutions rapidly, such as processing vast amounts of data or managing dynamic customer interactions in real-time.

+**Automation**: AI/ML automates repetitive and time-intensive tasks, such as data entry, quality control, and customer service, improving efficiency and reducing errors.

+**Predictive Analytics**: Forecasting trends, behaviors, or outcomes based on historical data, useful in marketing, demand planning, and risk management.

+**Personalization**: Tailoring products, content, or services to individual user preferences, such as in e-commerce, streaming platforms, and online learning.

+**Operational Efficiency**: Optimizing resource allocation, maintenance schedules, and logistics through AI-driven recommendations.

+**Enhanced User Experience**: Improving interactions through AI-powered features like chatbots, voice recognition, and recommendation engines.

 ## Determine when AI/ML solutions are not appropriate (for example, cost-benefit analyses, situations when a specific outcome is needed instead of a prediction).
+You do not need ML if you can determine a target value using simple rules, computations, or predetermined steps.
+You can program the steps without needing any data-driven learning.

 ## Select the appropriate ML techniques for specific use cases (for example, regression, classification, clustering).
+**Classification** is a supervised learning technique used to assign labels or categories to new, unseen data instances based on a trained model.
+The model is trained on a labeled dataset, where each instance is already assigned to a known class or category.
+The goal of classification is to learn patterns from the training data and use them to predict the class or category for new unlabeled data instances.
+Use cases include the following:
+- Fraud detection
+- Image classification
+- Customer retention
+- Diagnostics

+**Regression** is a supervised learning technique used for predicting continuous or numerical values based on one or more input variable.
+It is used to model the relationship between a dependent variable (the value to be predicted) and one or more independent variables (the features or inputs used for prediction).
+Use cases include the following:
+- Advertising popularity prediction
+- Weather forecasting
+- Market forecasting
+- Estimating life expectancy
+- Population growth prediction

+**Clustering**: A common subcategory of unsupervised learning is clustering.
+This kind of algorithm groups data into different clusters based on similar features or distances between the data point to better understand the attributes of a specific cluster.
+For example, by analyzing customer purchasing habits, an unsupervised algorithm can identify a company as being large or small.
+Use cases include the following:
+- Customer segmentation
+- Targeted marketing
+- Recommended systems

+**Dimensionality reduction** is an unsupervised learning technique used to reduce the number of features or dimensions in a dataset while preserving the most important information or patterns.
+Use cases include the following:
+- Big data visualization
+- Meaningful compression
+- Structure discovery
+- Feature elicitation

 ## Identify examples of real-world AI applications (for example, computer vision, NLP, speech recognition, recommendation systems, fraud detection, forecasting).
+**Computer vision**:
+- Autonomous Driving to make self-driving cars safer and more reliable.
+- Healthcare or Medical Imaging can improve the accuracy and speed of medical diagnoses.
+- Public Safety and Home Security  can swiftly identify unlawful entries or persons of interest, which fosters safer communities and works as a crime deterrent.

+**Natural language processing**:
+- Insurance companies can use NLP to extract policy numbers, expiration dates, and other personal information.
+- Telecommunication companies use NLP to analyze customer text messages and suggest personalized recommendations.
+- In the education industry, students use Q&A chatbots to address questions.

+**Intelligent document processing**:
+- Financial services use IDP to extract important information from mortgage applications to accelerate customer response time.
+It also helps with the underwriting process by identifying incomplete loan packages, tax forms, pay stubs, and other missing data.
+- IDP, along with other applications such as optical character recognition (OCR) and NLP, helps eliminate the manual effort of processing documents such as contractual documents, agreements, court filings, and legal dockets.
+- Using IDP in healthcare can help expedite business quickly and accurately by processing various document types, such as claims and doctor’s notes.

+**Fraud detection**:
+- Financial services use fraud detection for identity verification, payment fraud detection, transaction surveillance, and anti-money laundering (AML) sanctions.
+- Fraud detection systems in the retail industry protect businesses from financial losses, safeguard customer accounts and data, and maintain trust and confidence in online transactions.

 ## Explain the capabilities of AWS managed AI/ML services (for example, SageMaker, Amazon Transcribe, Amazon Translate, Amazon Comprehend, Amazon Lex, Amazon Polly).